 Emergency Preparedness Consulting and Training

-Hospitals and health care organizations without a plan in place risk losing their Medicare and Medicaid reimbursement.
-To meet the requirements, our team, headed up by emergency preparedness expert, Kimberly Baldwin, will provide solutions customized for your organization to comply with the rule’s requirements and its annual assessments and updates.
+Hospitals and health care organizations without the core components in place risk losing their Medicare and Medicaid reimbursement.
+To meet the requirements, our team, headed up by emergency preparedness expert, Kimberly Baldwin, will provide solutions customized for your organization to comply with the rule’s requirements, its annual assessments, and updates.
 We offer all-hazards risk assessments, emergency plans, training, drills, and all elements required to demonstrate compliance with the Emergency Preparedness rule.
-In addition, we have decades of industry experience in health care management consulting, IT strategies, and operational design.For more information, contact Kimberly Baldwin at firstname.lastname@example.org or Michael Davis at email@example.com.
+In addition, we have decades of industry experience in health care management consulting, IT strategies, and operational design.For more information, contact Kimberly Baldwin at email@example.com or Michael Davis at firstname.lastname@example.org.